Subscribe to Our Newsletter

 What's covered in this article?

-1. How Did The Fake Currency End Up In The ATM?
+1. How Does Fake Currency End Up in a Malaysian ATM?

 It is said that a lot of counterfeit money has been circulating at the night markets.
 As reported by the Borneo Post, BNM Kuching Head Rosani Mahamad Zain has said: “We would like to advice the public to remain vigilant, especially with the ‘pasar malam’ (night market) vendors when handling currency notes as counterfeit banknotes normally come in larger denominations such as RM50 and RM100.”